 The dams are part of the Snowy Mountains Scheme, Australia’s greatest engineering project that creates hydro-electricity.
 Talbingo Dam is just south of the small town of Talbingo, a gateway to the marvellous caves.
 You’ll be thrilled too with kayaking on fast-flowing sections of the Tumut River.

-The four distinct seasons are lovely, whether you’re paddling, cycling, bushwalking or having fun at a festival.
-In picturesque Tumut the autumn is a family delight.
-Check out the events calendar for more fun, from the exciting Tumut Rodeo to the delicious Batlow CiderFest.
+The four seasons are lovely, whether you’re paddling, cycling, walking or at a festival.
+In picturesque Tumut, the Festival of the Falling Leaf is a family delight.
+There are tours of the Tumut River Brewing Co. and check out the events calendar for more fun, from the to the Batlow CiderFest.

 A short drive west of Tumut is enchanting Adelong, where you can stroll along the National Trust-classified main street and admire verandah-lined buildings dating back to the gold rush.
 Getting to the Tumut region is easy, with the drive from Sydney 4h 20min and from Melbourne 5h 20min.